mdkp-hsg/Learn-Khasi-Website/_pages/terms.md

 **Sponsor**

 You as a user can help and support us by making a donation of any amount and become a sponsor.
-We accept donations from you using razorpay donation button or you can also donate through direct NEFT Bank transfer or using UPI payment.
+We accept donations from you using razorpay donation button available in the app.
 For more information on being a sponsor contact us via email.

 - [Know More and Donate Now](https://learnkhasi.in/donate)